 The covers of many J.T.
 Edson novels feature generic western scenes that bear no real connection to the contents of the book.
 And some are just flat out wrong.
 The Corgi edition of The Remittance Kid shows a gunfight on the deserted main street of tiny frontier town.
 The novel takes place entirely in Chicago.

 The cover for Patrick Senecal's Aliss, a Bloodier and Gorier take on Alice in Wonderland, features the heroine facing off against Bone and Chair (The Mad Hatter and the March Hare).
 Bone and Chair are painted as distorted, monstrous grotesques, whereas in the novel itself, part of what makes them so creepy is that they're nothing of the sort: Aliss repeatedly notes how elegant they look, and finds Bone moderately attractive.

 John Foley's wartime memoir Mailed Fist is about going up against the German panzers in underarmed, underpowered and undergunned tanks.
 So good so far.
 But while Foley fought his war in British-built Churchill tanks, every cover art depicts American Shermans....

 A later edition goes one better: the cover depicts an M4 Sherman in a North African desert setting.
-But Foley's war - and the setting of the book - was exclusively in northern Europe after D-Day.
+But Foley's war - and the setting of the book - was exclusively in northern Europe after D-Day. note A large section of the book concerns the (minimal) British participation in the Battle of the Bulge, about as far away from an African desert as you could hope to get.
 Snow and ice figure a lot.

 The Flight Engineer: Commander Raeder does not look like James Doohan (chalk that one up to marketing trying to call attention to Doohan being co-author), and at no point in The Privateer does the Invincible fly into a docking port in the side of an asteroid.
 The Independent Command also screwed up several details on its picture of a Fibian.